stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 Your program now begins execution.

-The value of the Reset vector is the address of the first instruction that should be executed on program start.
-This will be the start of the program initialisation code, after which your program will likely enter an infinite loop that is your main game loop; the Reset handler never returns.
+The value of the Reset vector is the address of the first instruction for the CPU to execute on program start.
+This will be the start of your program's initialisation code.
+Then your program will likely enter an infinite loop that is your main game loop.
+Thus the Reset handler never returns.

 #### The NMI and IRQ/BRK events

-The NMI and IRQ/BRK events occur many times during program execution, and so the handlers for these two events need to deal with exiting the handler as well as entering it.
-Additionally, these events will interrupt the regular execution of your program, so you may need to save particular program state on entering a handler and then restore it on exit
+The NMI and IRQ/BRK events occur many times during program execution.
+The handlers for these two events need to deal with exiting the handler as well as entering it.
+These events will also interrupt the regular execution of your program.
+You may need to save particular program state on entering a handler and then restore it on exit.

-The following is the effective sequence of actions that occur when an interrupt is signalled:
+This is the effective sequence of actions that occur when an interrupt is signalled:

-1. The current value of the Program Counter is pushed onto the stack.
+1. The CPU pushes the current value of the Program Counter onto the stack.
-2. The current value of the Processor Status register is pushed onto the stack.
+2. The CPU pushes the current value of the Processor Status register onto the stack.
-3. The vector for the particular type of interrupt that has occurred (NMI or IRQ/BRK) is read.
+3. The CPU reads the vector for the particular type of interrupt that has occurred (NMI or IRQ/BRK).
-4. The value of the Program Counter is set to that vector.
+4. The CPU sets the value of the Program Counter to that vector.
-5. The Interrupt Disable flag of the Processor Status register is set, which prevents any other IRQ/BRK interrupts from occurring.
+5. The CPU sets the Interrupt Disable flag of the Processor Status register.
+This prevents any other IRQ/BRK interrupts from occurring.

 Now program execution continues within the handler.
 When you wish to exit the handler, you must do so using an RTI instruction.